ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var id = id_example;  // string | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var cookie = cookie_example;  // string | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here. (optional)
+            var id = "id_example";  // string | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here. (optional)

             try
             {